RobotLocomotion/drake/tutorials/README.md

 # Drake Tutorials

-## Running the Tutorials
+## Running the Tutorials Locally

-To run the tutorial, you should ensure that you have Drake avaiable, [either via Bazel or via binary packages](https://drake.mit.edu/installation.html).
+To run the tutorials locally, you should ensure that you have Drake available, [either via Bazel or via binary packages](https://drake.mit.edu/installation.html).

 To run the notebooks using Bazel, please refer to the [Bazel-Jupyter README](../tools/jupyter/README.md#running-notebooks).